Retrieving Classes of Causal Orders with Inconsistent Knowledge Bases: Introduction

+\begin{itemize} \item We show how to derive a dense MPDAG from the knowledge provided by an LLM and how it can be used to establish a simpler criterion for identifiability of the total effect. \item We provide an effective algorithm to find a class of causal orders maximally consistent with an LLM.
+Such a method is based on a top-down search strategy that does not require any parametric assumptions or faithfulness. \end{itemize}

-The remainder of the paper is organized as follows: in Section~\ref{related_works}, we review relevant literature related to LLM-aided causal discovery; Section~\ref{method} represents the main contribution of the paper and describes in detail the proposed method; Section~\ref{experiments} presents the experimental results; Section~\ref{conclusion} concludes the paper and outlines future research directions.
+The remainder of the paper is organized as follows: in Section~\ref{sec:related_work}, we review relevant literature related to LLM-aided causal discovery; in Section~\ref{sec:background}, we provide some of the basic formal notions used in the paper; in Sections~\ref{sec:inconsistent_kb} and \ref{sec:mats}, we present the main contribution of the paper and details regarding the proposed method; Sections~\ref{sec:experimental_results} and \ref{sec:discussion} conclude the paper with experimental results and final considerations.
+Further details regarding the experimental setting, the implementation of the algorithm, and the proofs of the propositions and theorems presented in the paper are provided in the Appendix.